MateusBalotin/NLP-Amazon-Reviews/README.md

  </ul>

   Word2vec would categorize or represent both words with very similiar vectors.
-But we know that despite being the same word, the meaning is totally different.<br.<br>
+But we know that despite being the same word, the meaning is totally different.<br><br>
-  That's where BERT - Bidirectional Encoder for Transfomers, comes in to play.<br>
+  That's where BERT - Bidirectional Encoder for Transfomers, comes in to play.<br><br>

   BERT looks into the context of the word.
-In the case of the above example, the vectors would be very different.
+In the case of the above example, the vectors would be different.
 </p>

-<h1> CConclusion </h1>
+<h1> Conclusion </h1>

 We could see that despite the flaws of the bag of words methods, the model could categorize the sentiment of most reviews correctly.
 But as we would expect, there was a lot of uncertainty regarding that. <br><br>